hzxie/Multiplex-Socket/README.md

 This is the homework of *Advanced Programming for Internet* in [Harbin Institute of Technology](http://www.hit.edu.cn).

-The project contains two projects:
+The repository contains two projects:

 ### Multiplex Server

 A TCP and UDP multiplex service for file transfer service using select.

-The server can accept both TCP and UDP connections [Learn More](http://www.binarytides.com/packet-sniffer-code-c-linux/).
+The server can accept both TCP and UDP connections.

 ### Packet Sniffer

 Packet sniffers that intercept the network traffic flowing in and out of a system through network interfaces.

-The sniffer uses a raw socket when put in recvfrom loop receives all incoming packets.
+The sniffer uses a raw socket when put in recvfrom loop receives all incoming packets [Learn More](http://www.binarytides.com/packet-sniffer-code-c-linux/).

 ## Setup